srct/roomlist/README.md

 you install python and git.

+Next, install these packages from the standard repositories

+`$ sudo apt-get install libldap2-dev mysql-server mysql-client libmysqlclient-dev python-mysqldb libsasl2-dev libjpeg-dev redis-server`

+If prompted to install additional required packages, install those as well.

+When prompted to set your mysql password, it's advisable to set it as the same as your normal superuser password.

 Now you're ready to set up the Roomlist repository on your machine.

 **macOS (Formerly OS X)**